 Step Three: The empathetic response generates a feeling of safety from the customer, ultimately forming a bond of trust, ensuring they will come back in their next time of need / vulnerability.

-How to quantify / calculate customer trust
+How can I quantify / calculate customer trust?

 Ok so we now understand the levers of trust.
 That still doesn't answer how we can quantify, or calculate customer trust in an organisation!